 At Randwick on Derby Day the effects of the Depression were noticeable.
 The splendour of wealth juxtaposed with the abjectness of poverty was so much sharper during that spring.
 The mood was quite different when compared to the excitement and colour that had so animated Phar Lap’s triumph only twelve months before.
 Although the A.J.C. refused to release gate figures, the crowd was significantly down despite beautiful weather, and the Totalisator turnover was £35,602/5/- less than on the first day of the 1929 Spring Meeting, a decline of more than a third.
 Pressmen estimated the crowd to be the poorest since Derby Day in 1917.
 The relative paucity in attendance wasn’t helped by radio station 2FC’s racing broadcast, an arrangement having been made with the station in December 1927 to allow radio transmission of live race calls for an annual fee of £136/10/-.
 What had seemed like a sensible stimulus in making the sport available to a broader audience during the years of economic boom, now seemed a serious blunder as attendances plummeted with former racegoers content to bet S.P. and listen to the race either at home or their local tobacconist, hotel or club.

 Although the A.J.C. agreement with 2FC precluded the broadcast of betting information until after the last race, this restriction failed to restrain the tide.
 In July 1930 The Referee thundered in an editorial: “any argument about the effect of broadcasting upon racing is clinched by an analysis of Totalisator returns and government taxation.
 This reveals that the commencement of falling off in returns synchronised with the advent of wireless broadcasting of racing.
 It is an effect that Government authorities throughout Australia cannot afford to ignore and provides an unanswerable demand for restrictive action by the States and the Commonwealth.”
-The A.J.C. maintained their agreement with 2FC but excluded the commercial stations, which mostly overcame their ban by reverting to piracy and establishing their broadcasting machines either on high stands, the backs of trucks or in nearby high rise private properties just outside the racecourse but allowing an uninterrupted view of the track.
+The A.J.C. maintained their agreement with 2FC but excluded the commercial stations, which mostly overcame their ban by reverting to piracy and establishing their broadcasting machines either on high stands, on the backs of trucks, or in nearby high rise private properties just outside the racecourse but allowing an uninterrupted view of the track.